IR-1/CR-1 Spousal Visa NVC Phase Summary

 The Affidavit of Support is a document that an individual signs to accept financial responsibility for the beneficiaries.
 This is usually the petitioner.
 To illustrate, the person who signs the affidavit of support becomes the sponsor of the relative (or other individual) coming to live in the United States.

 The sponsor must meet a minimum income requirements.
 The requirements are based on the total number of people in the household (existing and proposed new).
 However, if the sponsor does not meet the minimum income requirement, existing assets, total household income, and/or joint sponsor can be used.
-For this purpose, click here to see the minimum household income requirements.
+For this purpose, see the USCIS I-864P website page to see the minimum household income requirements.